jim-easterbrook/Photini/src/doc/other/installation.rst

 Linux & MacOS users have another decision to make - whether to install Photini's dependencies with pip_ or with the operating system's package manager.
 For a good introduction to the advantages and disadvantages of each I suggest reading `Managing Python packages the right way`_.
-All of Photini's dependencies can be installed with pip_, but I recommend installing PySide6 or PySide2 or PyQt5 (whichever is available) with the package manager so that you get the same GUI style as other Qt based applications.
+All of Photini's dependencies can be installed with pip_, but I recommend installing PySide6 or PySide2 or PyQt5 (whichever is available) with the package manager to ensure you install all of its system libraries and plugins and so that you get the same GUI style as other Qt based applications.

 Virtual environment
 ^^^^^^^^^^^^^^^^^^^